santoshbashyal/react/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## Step to step

 - yarn create vite <folder> [--template-react]
 - terminal get inside directory
 - yarn create vite .
 - yarn (install all the packages necessary for the react application)
 - yarn run dev (package.json > scripts > dev > "vite")

 ## FE architecture

 - whenever there is a change in url => I will load a page component
 - within a page component, there might be different sections that will linked in a page component

+## Input tag

+-type => tect,number,email, url, date,time,reset,hidden,radio,checkbox,file,range ,tel, password